Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

 The idea we want to implement is the following.
 We notice that

-where ${H_m}$ is the real part of $\Delta^F_m$.
+where ${H_m}$ is the real part of $\Delta^{\rm F}_m$.
 Its form is discussed in \eqref{eq:Hm} and \eqref{eq:hm}.
-We furthermore observe that the right hand side of \eqref{eq:stima-Re} is the expectation value in a state ${\rm{ev}}_0(F)=F(0)$ of the $n-$th power of $V^g$ computed with respect to the commutative product $\cdot_{\hbar H_m}$.
+We furthermore observe that the right hand side of \eqref{eq:stima-Re} is the expectation value in a state ${\rm{ev}}_0(F)=F(0)$ of the $n-$th power of $V^g$ computed with respect to the commutative product $\cdot_{\hbar H_m}$ and it is positive for every $n$.
 Hence, we get

-where $\mathcal{T}^{\hbar H_m}$ is the map defined in \eqref{eq:time-ordering} constructed with $H_m$.
-As discussed above, this is a deformation of the pointwise product which is like the time ordering map with $H_m$ at the place of $\Delta_m^F$.
+where $\mathcal{T}^{\hbar H_m}$ is the map defined in \eqref{eq:time-ordering} constructed with $w^F$ replaced by $\hbar H_m$.
+As discussed above, this is a deformation of the pointwise product which is like the time ordering map with $H_m$ at the place of $\Delta^{\rm F}_m$.

 \begin{rem} If we have an estimate such as \eqref{eq:step-local-g} for every $n$, and if the right hand side gives rise to a convergent series, the left hand side gives an absolutely convergent series, and the result is less than or equal to the limit on the right hand side.
 Observe that we will state such inequalities even when considering formal power series, as a matter of notation, meaning that if the series converge, the inequality holds.
 A similar argument is used in Proposition \ref{pr:conditioning} to which we refer for further details. \end{rem}